c1a1o1/scrap-science/README.md

 ## Pubmed
-1. search pubmed and download results as .csv
+1. search pubmed and download results as .csv into raw_result folder
-2. use scrap_pubmed to combine all csv's, remove duplicates and scrap the remaining info.
+2. use scrap_pubmed.ipynb to combine all csv's, remove duplicates and finally scrap it
+3. Save as .csv and do manual search quality check

 ## MICCAI
 1. Get content pdfs from springer
 * 2014 and 2015 - get urls manually
 * 2016 and 2017 - pdfs have urls in them
-2. run getMiccaiUrls.py to get the urls in the pdf and dump them in a list sa a .npy file
+2. run getMiccaiUrls.py to get the urls in the pdf and dump them in a list as a .npy file
-3. read these in scrap_miccai.ipynb and add to them thos from 2014 and 2015
+3. read these in scrap_miccai.ipynb and add to them those hardcoded from 2014 and 2015
 4. run scrap_miccai.ipynb

 ## IEEE